JellyRollJunior/steel-ball-messenger/README.md

     -   style selected radio button
     -   search bar

+-   index redirects to login
+    -   if user not logged in
+    -   if token expired
+-   getToken util that redirects to login if token expires

 ### TODO LATER

 -   profile: - put logout in profile section
 -   desktop view
--   signup redirects to login
--   index redirects to login if user not logged in
 -   error handling
     -   send message
         -   errors
         -   no token goto login
 -   notifications context
     -   set errors in notifications!
--   merge get current and chats (?)
--   getToken util that redirects to login if token expires
 -   slide animations for page change?